-Trump vows control over Iran leaders as officials seek to calm oil concerns
+Trump vows control over Iran leaders as US troop death toll rises to seven

 “This is up to the Iranian people to elect their new leader,” he said, adding that Iranians had elected the Assembly of Experts, which will select the next supreme leader.

-Trump’s comments came as the war entered its ninth day, with the death toll in Iran rising to 1,332, with at least 11 killed across the Gulf, 11 killed in Israel, and six US soldiers killed to date.
+Meanwhile, the death toll in Iran had risen 1,332, with at least 11 killed across the Gulf, and 11 killed in Israel.

 The US president has offered shifting justifications for the war, repeatedly pointing to Iran’s nuclear ambitions, its ballistic missile programme, as well as the totality of Iran’s actions in the region since the 1979 Islamic Revolution.